LucasDelfino92/morrowindsharp/modlist.md

   - Hide/disable **True_Scourge_zerosouls.esp**.
 - [**What Thieves Guild**](https://www.nexusmods.com/morrowind/mods/47728) by Von Djangos: adds realistic individual cover "backgrounds" for thieves in the South Wall, The Rat in the Pot and Dirty Muriel's, additionally making the Thieves Guild harder to join as they won't simply advertise their services to you.
   - Note: I've been told that according to lore, the Thieves Guild has no reason to conceal their operations.
 However, if you find Thieves advertisting their guild awkward, then this mod is for you.
+- [**Wizards Staff for Wizards**](https://www.nexusmods.com/morrowind/mods/48302) by Endify: gives a Wizards Staff to high ranking members of the Mages Guild, four in total.

 ## VISUALS

 - [**Apel's Rain Replacer**](https://www.nexusmods.com/morrowind/mods/42555) by Apel and HedgeHog-12: replaces rain with a more heavy rain look.
 - [**Arukinn's Better Books and Scrolls**](https://www.nexusmods.com/morrowind/mods/43100/) by Arukinn: replaces all the books, book pages and scroll textures with ones that have the look and feel of the original textures.
   - Hide/delete all .dds files inside **Data Files\Textures** minus **Tx_book_01.dds through Tx_book_16.dds**.
+- [**Ashmire Replacer**](https://www.nexusmods.com/morrowind/mods/48291) by Anumaril21: replaces the ashmires found throughout the ashen regions of Vvardenfell with models that feature a subtle bubbling effect, edits that allow dropping and activating objects through the mire plane, and optionally removal of their nonsensical flowing animation.
+  - Only download the **Ashmire Replacer** main file.
+  - MO2 will install this mod as BAIN package.
+Tick only **01 Still Mire** and click **OK**.
 - [**Better Waterfalls**](https://www.nexusmods.com/morrowind/mods/45424?) by Melchior Dahrk: new effects and textures for the waterfalls.
 Includes LOD on the particle effects to improve performance.
+- [**Bitter Coast Scum Replacer**](https://www.nexusmods.com/morrowind/mods/48291) by Anumaril21: replaces the scum found throughout the Bitter Coast using the animation method and edited textures of Tamriel Rebuilt's water statics and Pherim's Vanilla-Friendly Scum Texture.
+  - Only download the **Bitter Coast Scum Replacer** main file.
+  - MO2 will install this mod as a BAIN package.
+Tick the following options and click **OK**:
+    - **00 Core**
+    - **01 Animated Replacer - Original Color**
 - [**Blighted Animals Retextured**](https://www.nexusmods.com/morrowind/mods/42245) by Catherine and PeterBitt:adds unique textures to all blighted animals.
   - Install the **Blighted Animals with Vanilla textures** main file.
 - [**Bloodmoon Hide Replacer BHR**](https://www.nexusmods.com/morrowind/mods/21725?) by Alaisiagae: replaces the Bear, Snow Bear, Wolf, and Snow Wolf ingredients so that they look like pelts instead of mutilated heads.
 - [**Bound Weapon Replacer**](https://www.nexusmods.com/morrowind/mods/41778) by Trainwiz: replaces bound weaponry with an effect similar to Skyrim's.
 - [**Bound Weapon Replacer Fix**](https://www.nexusmods.com/morrowind/mods/46396) by Leyawynn: fixes the bad texture paths in Trainwiz's bound weapon replacer.
+- [**Buoyant Lord Vivec**](https://www.nexusmods.com/morrowind/mods/48312) by Stripes: adds a simple script to make Vivec properly loop his idle animation.
+  - MO2 will install this mod as a BAIN package.
+Only tick **00Vanilla** and click **OK**.
 - [**Cave Drips**](https://www.nexusmods.com/morrowind/mods/43488) by R-Zero: adds a visual effect to all vanilla cave drip sound emitters.
   - This mod is incorrectly packaged.
 Set the proper **Data** directory in MO2.
 - [**Complete Armor Joints**](http://mw.modhistory.com/download-4-12572) by Kahkahra: adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath.